sportsense. | User Guide

 Setup Payments

-To be able to turn on payments in sportsense for a feed, you must setup your account with Stripe to receive payments.
+To turn on payments for a feed in sportsense, you must set up your account with Stripe.

 Receive Tips